 Running alongside the I-40 freeway for about 50 miles east of Barstow, old Route 66 survives as a sort of frontage road, passing little more than an occasional lava flow (like Pisgah Crater, where there’s a pair of I-40 rest areas).

-About 20 miles east of Barstow is the place that for many people symbolizes the quirky personality of Route 66: Newberry Springs.
-The cult classic Percy Adlon movie Bagdad Cafe was shot at the town’s one and only café, now also known as the Bagdad Cafe (760/257-3101).
-Considering its connections with the oddly endearing movie (which features a cast of drifters, a fat German magician, and Jack Palance!), the real-life Bagdad Cafe is welcoming and appropriately weird, not so much a restaurant as it is a semi-catered film set.
-It stays in business as a pit stop for fans of off-beat European cinema who happen to find themselves in the middle of the Mojave Desert.
-Be sure to read and sign the guest book, which features heartfelt comments from hundreds of people who’ve made the trek here from all over the world.
-(Scandinavians and other Teutonic types seem especially well represented.)
+About 25 miles east of Barstow is the place that for many people symbolizes the quirky personality of Route 66: Newberry Springs.
+The cult classic Percy Adlon movie Bagdad Café was shot at the town’s one and only café, now also known as the Bagdad Café (760/257-3101).
+Considering its connections with the oddly endearing movie (which features a cast of drifters, an obese German magician, and Jack Palance!), the real-life Bagdad Café is welcoming and appropriately weird, not so much a restaurant as it is a semi-catered film set.
+It stays in business as a pit stop for fans of offbeat European cinema who happen to find themselves in the middle of the Mojave Desert.
+Be sure to read and sign the guest book, which features heartfelt comments from hundreds of people who’ve made the trek here from all over the world; Scandinavians and Teutonic types seem especially well represented.

-Between the Bagdad Cafe and Barstow, old Route 66 runs past the region’s other unique claim to fame: The semi-successful Solar One power plant, an experimental, 10-megawatt electricity generating station north of I-40, was built in the 1980s and is now used as an astronomical gamma-ray observatory.
-If you like shiny cutting-edge technology, you may want to detour from Barstow to Las Vegas along I-15 to see the nearly 400MW Ivanpah Solar Power Facility, the world’s largest solar thermal plant, which is clearly visible from the freeway.
+Between the Bagdad Café and Barstow, old Route 66 runs past the region’s other unique claim to fame: The semi-successful Solar One power plant, an experimental 10-megawatt electricity generating station north of I-40, was built in the 1980s and is now used as an astronomical gamma-ray observatory.
+If you like shiny cutting-edge technology, you may want to detour from Barstow to Las Vegas along I-15 to see the nearly 400-megawatt Ivanpah Solar Power Facility, one of the world’s largest solar thermal plants, which is clearly visible from the freeway.